bombasticSlacks/3-skill/Injury.md

 has_children: true
 ---
 # Injury
 Humans don’t have hit points.
-A character's armour takes the role of their safety net to injury, once it is gone when attacked and harmed you suffer injuries.
+A character's [Armour](Armour) takes the role of their safety net to injury, once it is gone when attacked and harmed you suffer injuries.
 [Damage](Terminology#Damage) converts to injuries as follows:

 | Damage | Injury                                |
 | ------ | ------------------------------------- |